AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/content/private-tours/in-france-eat-as-the-french-do.md

 This tour takes place **exclusively on Saturday or Sunday mornings.**

-* Duration of the tour : approximately 4h
+* Duration of the tour : about 3h
 * 6 persons maximum
 * Price : 180€